 The Committee used the peer group and compensation surveys to get a general sense of the competitive market.
-These sources generally showed our executive officers' compensation was in line with the Committee's philosophy of paying somewhat below market median for base salaries with the potential to move above the median with outstanding results under variable compensation programs (annual incentive, PSUs and stock options).
+These sources generally showed our executive officers' compensation was in line with the Committee's philosophy of paying somewhat below market median for base salaries with the potential to move above the median with outstanding results under variable compensation programs (annual incentive, PSUs and PGI).

 Additional Considerations.
-Although the Committee views benchmarking data as a useful guide, it gives significant weight to (i) the mix of fixed to variable pay, (ii) the ratio of cash to equity compensation, (iii) internal pay equity, and (iv) individual responsibilities and merit when establishing base salaries, annual incentive percentages, and equity award multiples.
+Although the Committee views benchmarking data as a useful guide, it gives significant weight to (i) the mix of fixed to variable pay, (ii) the ratio of cash to equity compensation, (iii) internal pay equity, and (iv) individual responsibilities and merit when establishing base salaries, annual incentive percentages, and equity award percentages.
 While the Committee monitors these pay relationships, it does not target any specific pay ratios.

 The Committee also considers the Company's merit increase budget for all salaried U.S. employees in determining salary increases for executive officers.
-The 2012 merit increase budget of 2.5% was based on the Consumer Price Index, other national economic data and our own business climate.
+The 2013 merit increase budget of 2.75% was based on the Consumer Price Index, other national economic data and our own business climate.

-In connection with the 2012 annual review, the Committee took the following actions:
+In connection with the 2013 annual review, the Committee took the following actions:

-- Raised NEO base salaries by a range of 2.5 to 5%, generally in line with the Company's merit budget for salaried personnel and to reflect performance. - Increased Mr. Haffner's annual incentive target from 90% to 100% of his base salary, while the other NEOs' target incentive percentages remained unchanged. - Established the award formula for the Incentive Plan's corporate and profit center participants, upon determining that the payout range (threshold, target and maximum) was consistent with the Company's full-year sales and earnings projections. - Approved the executive officers' 2012 IPGs, stressing specific and measurable targets that are expected to lead to improvements with long-term returns.
+- · Raised NEO base salaries by a range of 3 to 8%, including Mr. Haffner's 6% increase to \$1,055,000 in connection with the announcement that he would succeed Mr. Fisher as Board Chair at the 2013 Annual Meeting and following his entering into the four-year employment agreement. - · Increased Mr. Haffner's annual incentive target from 100% to 115% of his base salary, Mr. Glassman's from 75% to 90%, and Mr. Flanigan's from 65% to 80% in connection with their new employment agreements.

+- Established the award formula for the annual incentive plan's corporate and profit center participants, upon determining that the payout range (threshold, target and maximum) was consistent with the Company's full-year sales and earnings projections.
+Company-wide targets for our corporate participants were increased from a \$252 million targeted cash flow under the 2012 plan to \$292 million in 2013, and from a 29% return on capital employed target for 2012 to 33% in 2013. - Approved the executive officers' 2013 Individual Performance Goals, stressing specific and measurable targets that are expected to lead to improvements with long-term returns.